-&lt;sup>385 Based on maximum capacity average from the RLW Report; "Final Report Coincidence Factor Study Residential Room Air Conditioners, June 23, 2008."
+&lt;sup>401 Based on maximum capacity average from the RLW Report; "Final Report Coincidence Factor Study Residential Room Air Conditioners, June 23, 2008."

+&lt;sup>402 Federal efficiency standards for Room A/C manufactured between October 1, 2000 and May 31, 2014: 10 CFR 430.32(b) are at 9.8 EER- Weighted by capacity and equipment type based on available products on the EERE - Compliance Certification Database, that are non-ENERGY STAR units, as accessed 05/16/2022.

-&lt;sup>386 The Federal Minimum for the most common type of unit (8000 - 13999 Btuh with side vents) from 1990-2000 was 9.0 EER, from 2000-2014 it was 9.8 EER, and is currently (2015) 10.9 CEER.
-Retirement programs will see a large array of ages being retired, and the true EER of many will have been significantly degraded.
-We have selected 9.0 as a reasonable estimate of the average retired unit, given a 9 year expected measure life.
-This is supported by material on the ENERGY STAR website, which, if reverse-engineered, indicates that an EER of 9.16 is used for savings calculations for a 10-year old RAC.
-Another statement indicates that units that are at least 10 years old use 20% more energy than a new ES unit, which equates to: 10.9EER/1.2 = 9.1 EER; http://www.energystar.gov/ia/products/recycle/documents/RoomAirConditionerTurn-InAndRecyclingPrograms.pdf In the absence of empirical evidence for commercial Room AC replacement rates, the Residential assumption is used; Based on Nexus Market Research Inc, RLW Analytics, December 2005; "Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report."
+&lt;sup>403 In the absence of empirical evidence for commercial Room AC replacement rates, the Residential assumption is used; Based on Nexus Market Research Inc, RLW Analytics, December 2005; "Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report."
 Report states that 63% were replaced with ENERGY STAR units and 13% with non-ENERGY STAR.
 However, this formula assumes all are non-ENERGY STAR since the increment of savings between baseline units and ENERGY STAR would be recorded by the Efficient Products program when the new unit is purchased.

-Iowa Energy Efficiency Statewide Technical Reference Manual -3.3.21 Room Air Conditioner Recycling
+lowa Energy Efficiency Statewide Technical Reference Manual -3.3.21 Room Air Conditioner Recycling